Trihy/BT-Dongle-Compatibility-List-Dolphin/README.md

 **Testing List For BT dongles, both built in and external.
 For use with Dolphin BT emulated mode.

-Most BT dongles are compatible, but also most has some kind of limitation when comes to multiple controllers at the same time, speaker audio or reconnect.
+Most BT dongles are compatible, but also most has some kind of limitation when comes to multiple wiimotes at the same time, speaker audio or reconnect.

 | Dongle Model  | BT Version | One Wiimote  | Two Wiimotes | Three Wiimotes  | Four Wiimotes | Speaker Sound  | Reconnect with any button press | Comment  | Comment |